 If you've got the energy, here's what helped me most:

-• Washing and folding baby clothes (they’re tiny, it’s doable!)
+- Washing and folding baby clothes (they're tiny, it's doable, and oddly therapeutic)

-• Setting up the nappy caddy/change station for middle-of-the-night nappy missions
+- Setting up the nappy caddy and change station for middle-of-the-night nappy missions

 Here's a helpful article on top healing postpartum foods if you're not sure where to start.

-And my biggest nesting tip: Don’t over-commit.
+My biggest nesting tip: don't over-commit.
 Do what you can, when you can.
-Rest is productive too and it's what you and your bubs need.
+Rest is productive too, and it's what you and your bubs need right now.
+If all you do today is fold three onesies and eat a decent meal, that's enough.

 Finding Comfort in Small Things